 Many ‘games’ on the field or in the boardroom are already won before either team steps on the field.
 The competition starts with who has best prepared their mind and body.

-Brandon Guyer’s obsession with the competition before the competition is what gave him the edge to set MLB records and play 13 years of professional baseball, seven of them in the big leagues, and play his best when it mattered most in the 2016 World Series.
+Brandon Guyer’s obsession with the competition before the competition is what gave him the edge to set MLB records play 13 years of professional baseball, seven of them in the big leagues, and play his best when it mattered most in the 2016 World Series.

 Brandon made his MLB debut at Camden Yards with a 2-run homer in his first at-bat, becoming the first Ray and 108th player in MLB history to do so.
 He spent the next five years playing for the Rays, before being traded to the Cleveland Indians in 2016.